-To ensure that you are using the weights appropriately and calculating estimates and variances accurately, check your estimates against HCUPnet, the free online query system (http://www.hcupnet.ahrq.gov).
-HCUPnet is a Web-based query tool for identifying, tracking, analyzing, and comparing statistics on hospitals at the national, regional, and State level.
+- When creating national estimates, it is a good idea to check your estimates against other data sources, if available. - To ensure that you are using the weights appropriately and calculating estimates and variances accurately, check your estimates against hCUPnet is a Web-based query tool for identifying, tracking, analyzing, and comparing statistics on hospitals at the national, regional, and State level.
 HCUPnet offers easy access to national statistics and trends and selected State statistics about hospital stays.
 This tool provides step-by-step guidance, helping researchers to quickly obtain the statistics they need.
 HCUPnet generates statistics using the NIS, KID, and SID for those States that have agreed to participate.
-In addition, HCUPnet provides Quick Statistics - ready-to-use tables on commonly requested information - as well as national statistics based on the AHRQ Quality Indicators.
+In addition, HCUPnet provides Quick Statistics ready-to-use tables on commonly requested information as well as national statistics based on the AHRQ Quality Indicators.